wbcai/litness-test/README.md

 ## Setting up environment variables

-Four environment variables are required for this application.
+Four host environment variables are required for this application.
 First two are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 These are required for downloading the training dataset from S3.
-The other two environment variables require a Spotify account.
-Please see section below on instructions for obtaining those variables.
+The other two environment variables are for querying music attributes from the Spotify API.
+Please see instructions below to set them up.
+These four variables will be automatically applied to the Docker container with the provided scripts in [Running pipeline and app in Docker](#Running-pipeline-and-app-in-Docker).

 Environment variables related to AWS RDS instances are optional.
-App will by default build a local SQLite database.
 To use an RDS instance, please complete the `env_config` template, then apply the environment variables:

     source env_config